-When it comes to your credit score, lenders basically want to see someone who uses credit, can service their debt (meaning they can make all interest payments) and reduces their principal balance in a managed way.
+When it comes to your credit score, lenders basically want to see someone who uses credit, can service their debt (meaning they can make all payments) and reduce their principal balance in a managed way.

 You start out with a high utilization rate (in other words you owe the full amount of the original balance) and over time you pay interest and your principal balance declines.
 Make your payments regularly on this type of debt and it reflects very favourably on your credit report.